Brookline College

-Brookline College is a private for-profit college with multiple campuses in Arizona and New Mexico.
+Brookline College is an American private for-profit college for healthcare and nursing.
+It has campuses in Arizona and New Mexico.
 Founded in 1979, it is part of Unitek Learning, a network of healthcare and nursing colleges in the United States.

 History

 Brookline College was established in 1979 in Phoenix, Arizona.
-The institution has expanded to include additional campuses in Tucson, Tempe, and Albuquerque.
+It is a private, for-profit institution that specializes in nursing and healthcare.
+The college expanded to include campuses in Tucson, Tempe, and Albuquerque.
 In 2015, Brookline became part of Unitek Learning, which operates several colleges focused on healthcare education.

+Campus

+Brookline College operates four campuses, including Phoenix, Arizona; Tucson, Arizona; Tempe, Arizona; and Albuquerque, New Mexico. he Phoenix campus is located at 2445 West Dunlap Avenue, Suite 100 in Phoenix.
+The Tempe campus is located at 1140 South Priest Drive in Tempe.
+The Tucson campus is located at 5441 East 22nd Street, Suite 125 in Tucson.
+The Albuquerque campus is located at 4201 Central Avenue N.W.
+Suite J in Albuquerque.

 Academics

 Brookline College offers programs primarily focused on healthcare and nursing.
-Academic offerings include diploma, associate, bachelor's, and master's degree programs in areas such as nursing, medical assisting, surgical technology, and healthcare administration.
+Academic offerings include diploma, associate, bachelor's, and master's degree programs in areas such as nursing, medical assistant, surgical technology, physical therapy assistant, and medical laboratory assistant.

+U.S. New & World Report ranked Brookline College Albuquerque #570 for nursing schools for 2026.

+Brookline College has a chapter of Sigma Theta Tau honor society for nursing.

 Accreditation

 Brookline College is institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 The Bachelor of Science in Nursing and Master of Science in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).

-The Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).